-Olympics 2020 - sport is the bet which always pays off
+Tokyo 2020 - sport is a bet that always pays off

 As a pro basketball player before a serious injury forced me to retire, I can say from experience that sports is a bet which always pays off!

 Our love of sports is there since childhood.
 Be it running around the block with a ball, taking a bicycle or scooter to the park, or karate classes, cricket matches, break dancing - we simply cannot stop moving at a young age.
 It's like an atomic battery, needing to release energy before it explodes*.
 Movement is life, it develops us and defines us.

 In our teens some drop that sporty vibe while some decide to structure their efforts towards a more specific goal, a "golden" sport of our dreams.
 That's when we start to really aim high; we don't want to just play the sport, we want to be good, great, excellent at it.** Those kids are lining themselves up for a lot of sacrifices!

 Skipping classes at school, cutting down on your social life, a strict diet, stress, loss of sleep, being constantly tired...*** These are only some hardships endured to try to get to the top.
 And yes, the key word here is "try".
 That's simultaneously the greatest fear and the greatest motivation of an aspirant athlete.
 Only a very small number will make it to the top.
 It's like a big onion, plenty of layers but only the kernel is the part that eventually grows into a plant.
 Grit but not enough talent, you are peeled.
 Talent, but not enough dedication, you are peeled.
 Dedication, but no appropriate physique, you are peeled.
 Even wealth, in the 21st century (unfortunately) still remains a "peeling" factor!**** Add a pinch of luck, such as being in the right place at the right time, and you can see how scarce possibilities are.

 Are you going to be a layer or a kernel?